 The Benefits of Anuloma Viloma

-Anuloma Viloma, also known as Nadi Shodhana or Alternate Nostril Breathing, is an essential practice in traditional Hatha Yoga.
+Anuloma Viloma, also known as Nadi Shodhana or Alternate Nostril Breathing, is an essential practice in classical Hatha Yoga.
 Before delving into the technique, steps and many benefits of Anuloma Viloma, let’s first grasp the concept of the breath and how it affects the body.

 Prana, Pranayama and the Astral Body